czzarr/czzarr.github.com/source/_posts/2012-03-26-we-are-all-nutcrackers.markdown

 *In a nutshell...* Have you never been looking for this expression while reading an article?
 The fact is that we are all fond of digested information.
-With Internet and social medias the quantity of information one has access to has become huge; one can even say we are coping with an [information overload problem](http://needforair.com/information-overload-and-how-to-keep-up-with-5849 "Overload").
+With Internet and social medias the quantity of information one has access to has become huge; we are coping with an [information overload problem](http://needforair.com/information-overload-and-how-to-keep-up-with-5849 "Overload").
-We can potentially be aware of all what is going on everywhere, instantaneously and regarding any topic. **In this context, the demand for digested information is growing tremendously.**
+We can potentially be aware of everything that is going on everywhere, instantaneously and regarding any topic. **In this context, the demand for digested information is growing tremendously.**
-Many recent startups have been able to leverage these expectations to succeed.
+Recently, many startups have been leveraging that fondness to succeed.
 [Franbridge](http://www.fanbridge.com/ "Fanbridge") with its [Social digest](http://www.fanbridge.com/blog/introducing-social-digest "Social Digest") will soon reach [10 millions subscribers](http://pandodaily.com/2012/03/21/as-it-turns-out-fanbridges-most-exciting-product-is-boring-old-email/)!